 Run/Debug Configuration: PHPUnit

-Use this dialog box to create a configuration to be used for running and debugging unit tests on PHP applications in the console using the PHPUnit framework.
-Click here for the description of the options that are common for all run/debug configurations.
+Use this dialog to create a configuration to be used for running and debugging unit tests on PHP applications in the console using the PHPUnit framework.

 Before you start

-- Install and configure the PHPUnit tool on your computer, see http://www.phpunit.de/manual/current/en/installation.html.
+Install and configure PHPUnit on your computer, see http://www.phpunit.de/manual/current/en/installation.html.

-- Make sure the PHP plugin is installed and enabled.
-The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+Make sure the PHP plugin is installed and enabled.
+The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Managing plugins.

 Test Runner area